johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

                     > If there is no flow then your problem is back at the valve or in the hose.
                     > Assuming there is flow, return and tighten the hose connection at the cylinder input and open the connection at the exhaust.
                     > Turn on the pump again.
-                    > When the piston reaches full stroke or when it stops moving, there should be no oil comming out of the exhaust.
+                    > When the piston reaches full stroke or when it stops moving, there should be no oil coming out of the exhaust.
                     > If oil is coming out the exhaust when the piston is at full stroke then the seals are damaged.
                     > If everything checks out so far, then there is probably a jam at the load.
                     > Disconnect the cylinder from the load.